jantonypdx/selenium-tumblr-test/README.md

 ## Motivation

 The reason for developing this was to learn more about using Selenium to test a real-world use case.
 Tumblr is a simple, but dynamically updated website.
-Not only do you have to account for the actions of buttons and fields, but also dynamic information that is updated on the page.
+Not only do you need to account for the actions of buttons and fields, but also information on the page that is dynamically updated.
 In doing so, I learned more about the design advantages of:

 BaseObject: http://elementalselenium.com/tips/9-use-a-base-page-object<br/>
 The BaseObject encapsulates utility functions and functionality common to each page object needed to interact with the website.
 The subsequent derived objects, LoginPage and DashboardPage, are then fairly trivial to implement.
 Beyond the constructor, they only contain fields and function operations.